 In the past, it was difficult to get high quality blastocysts with in vitro culture systems – unless “feeder” cells were utilized – called coculture.
 However, since 1998 more advanced culture media have been commercially available that (if used properly) can yield high blastocyst formation rates.
 Now blastocyst embryo transfer is a viable IVF treatment option for many couples.

-If the IVF clinic is proficient at blastocyst culture and has excellent quality control in the laboratory, there is potentially no disadvantage to day 5 blastocyst transfer.
+Proficiency of the process and high excellent quality control in the laboratory suggests potentially no disadvantage to day 5 blastocyst transfer.
 However, if the culture environment is suboptimal, delayed embryo development and even embryonic arrest will occur in some cases.
 Therefore, if the culture system and laboratory quality control are inconsistent – good results will not be obtained with extended culture to day 5.
 Such programs will do better with day 3 transfers – putting back embryos earlier, before they are “stressed” excessively by the weak culture environment.